University of North Carolina at Charlotte vs East Carolina University

 The Financial Comparison

-On cost, University of North Carolina at Charlotte comes in at $15,435 per year (net price after aid) versus $15,739 at East Carolina University - a difference of $304 annually, or roughly $1,216 over four years.
+Start with what you'd actually pay.
+After aid, University of North Carolina at Charlotte runs $15,435 a year against $15,739 at East Carolina University - $304 more a year, or about $1,216 across four years.

-Ten years after enrollment, University of North Carolina at Charlotte graduates earn a median of $57,289 compared to $55,146 at East Carolina University.
-The payback period is 9.1 years at University of North Carolina at Charlotte versus 10.1 years at East Carolina University.
+Then look at what that buys.
+Ten years after enrollment, University of North Carolina at Charlotte graduates earn a median $57,289 against $55,146 at East Carolina University.
+The cost earns itself back in 9.1 years at University of North Carolina at Charlotte and 10.1 years at East Carolina University.

-Graduates leave University of North Carolina at Charlotte with a median $21,500 in debt versus $22,750 at East Carolina University.
-The debt-to-earnings ratios are 0.56 and 0.61 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of North Carolina at Charlotte owing a median $21,500 versus $22,750 at East Carolina University.
+Their debt-to-earnings ratios are 0.56 and 0.61 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers